-Private career college students' rights and responsibilities
+Career college students rights and responsibilities

 Know what to expect and what you need to do when signing up for programs offered by registered career colleges.

 Career colleges in Ontario are regulated under the Ontario Career Colleges Act, 2005 which is administered by the Superintendent of Career Colleges.